 TED curator, Chris Anderson remarks, “Stevenson wears no blindfold.
 His tools are curiosity, open-mindedness, clarity and reason.”

 Mark is an occasional comedy writer.
-His work has been performed on Radio 4 and his play co-written with Jack Milner, Octopus Soup, comes to London in 2018.
-In December 2017, it was announced that Mark would be ‘Futurist in Residence’ at the National Theatre of Scotland.
+His work has been performed on Radio 4 and his play co-written with Jack Milner, Octopus Soup, began its UK tour in February 2019.

 "I cannot recommend the team at MFL highly enough - they're top of their game, easy to work with and genuinely nice people too."
 Mark